rw300984/GFI-PST-Bulk-Import-with-Yubico/README.md

 Because of lack of time and other projects involved it's difficult to develop and maintain all the features and functions.
 So I hope that with a strong community, additional features, ideas or bugfixes are implemented much faster.

+7. The libaries and logos used within the tool potential under copyright of the respective parties.